A Series on SEM - Part 1

 Some notes about this model:

-Before I present those results, note that I’ve squared σe and σu to give the variances of the residual and of the random effect, respectively.
+There are minor discrepencies compared to the (simplified) reference model, but I would not hesitate to call these comparable results.
+Note that I’ve squared σe and σu to give the variances of the residual and of the random effect, respectively.

 Simplified Model -sem- Model